forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 <https://doi.org/10.1101/2020.07.29.20164590>, posted August 1, 2020.

 ##### Methods
 Meta-Analysis of studies regarding the transmission dynamics of Covid-19 in household settings.
-Many different kind of studies are included: * Covid diagnosis based on RT-PCR, whole-genome sequencing, nucleic acid tests, antibody tests and some studies included symptoms.
+Many different kind of studies are included:
+* Covid diagnosis based on live tests (RT-PCR) or past infections with antibody tests, some studies included symptoms, a few studies do whole-genome sequencing, some studies are in settings (area and times) of high prevalence.
-* The influence of the different factors (contact type, symptom status, adult/child contacts, contact sex, relationship to index case, index case sex, number of contacts in household, coronavirus) is analyzed.
+* The influence of the different factors (contact type, symptom status, adult/child contacts, sex, relationship to index case, number of contacts in household, ...) is analyzed.

 ##### Findings
 Secondary Attach Rates with different groups as **infectors**.
 The error rate is in brackets.